 Business Control; One problem that you may run into is that the SBA often looks at the history of key personnel and whether they serve in positions at the other company.
 That by itself is not determinative in a small business size appeal.
 The question of affiliation also hinges on the CURRENT ability to control your business.
 This can be supported by 13 CFR 121.1001(b)(9).

 In Size Appeal of OBXtek, Inc., SBA No. SIZ-5451, at 12 (2013) SBA Office of Hearings and Appeals reversed the SBA’s size determination decision because the challenged firm had severed its longstanding economic dependence upon an alleged affiliate one month before the date to determine size, and “[s]o long as affiliation ceases before the date for determining size, the firms are former affiliates and their receipts will not be aggregated.”)

 Under SBA size protest regulations, when you hire people in your company that has also served in a management capacity in another company, you may want to ensure that you balance the time of the hire before you submit a proposal for an existing government contract.
-SBA OHA looks at inferences and deductions.
+SBA OHA and Appeals looks at inferences and deductions.

 You also want to avoid having a key member of your staff that still is involved with another company.
 This one is not so easy to get around.
 In addition, although the size appeal case law tends to show that if a person in your company has a very small percentage ownership in the other firm that affiliation is not conclusive, you may want to err on the side of not hiring that person.

 Always consider getting legal advice from an experienced small business size appeal and subcontractor size determination lawyer that understands how the SBA Office of Hearings and Appeals (SBAOHA) analyzes “totality of the circumstances test.”